IsolutionsfactoryIT/IsolutionsfactoryIT/README.md

 - APIs and microservices
 - Legacy system integration

-### Infrastructure and DevOps
-- Cloud and on-premise architecture
-- Deployment automation
-- Monitoring and observability
-- Database management

 ### Technological Innovation
 - Research and development of new technologies
 - Artificial intelligence solution implementation